 Yahoo’s huge data breach highlights the need for encrypted data.
 In 2016, Yahoo announced that one billion users’ account information had been hacked three years prior in what became known as the largest data breach in history.
 In 2017, they corrected themselves, updating their previous statement to reflect that not one but three billion accounts were affected by that breach – a number which comprises every single Yahoo account that existed at the time of the breach.

 So how did such a huge data breach happen?
 It was a targeted phishing attack on Yahoo employees that allowed hackers to gain access to Yahoo’s user database and steal personal information including hashed passwords.
 Had Yahoo been using up-to-date password encryption, the passwords wouldn’t have been useful to the hackers, but the hashing technique the company used at the time was outdated and easily unscrambled.
+Now imagine the implications if hospitals didn’t use encryption along with their medical records scanning, let alone banks or government entities.

 Ensuring Your Documents Are Encrypted